ThurubilliSaiManoj2026/whiteboard-autocropper-blur-detection/README.md

 # whiteboard-autocropper-blur-detection
-Streamlit app leveraging OpenCV for automated whiteboard detection, contour extraction, and perspective warping.
+Streamlit interface leveraging OpenCV for automated whiteboard detection, contour extraction, and perspective warping.
 Implements Laplacian variance-based blur detection for image quality assessment.
 Features adaptive thresholding for enhanced clarity and provides real-time image processing with download functionality.
 This project is a Streamlit-based web app that automates whiteboard image cropping and enhancement using advanced computer vision techniques.
 Users upload photos of whiteboards, and the app executes the following steps:

 Blur Detection: Uses Laplacian variance (cv2.Laplacian) to assess image sharpness.
 If blur variance < 100, user is prompted to retake the photo to ensure clarity.